FelixPlastik/AI-and-I/word chair/README.md

 !img

 ### So I took the "Activation Atlas" to make assumptions about a video of a chair.
-I used these predictions of the parts of the image for each videoframe (1 image = 71 rows á 15 = 1065 cells * 247 frames = 263055 predictions) and turned them in words.
+I used these predictions of the parts of the image for each videoframe (1 image = 71 rows á 15 = 1065 cells * 247 frames = 263055 predictions) and turned them into a word map.

-### here are some if the tests i made with different objects:
+### here are some of the tests i made with different objects:

 ### resources:
 full overview of Activation Atlas: [https://distill.pub/2019/activation-atlas/](https://distill.pub/2019/activation-atlas/)
 activation atlas on github: [https://github.com/tensorflow/lucid](https://github.com/tensorflow/lucid)